 If needed, get a restraining order, non-molestation order.
 But make sure you put in they can pick up and drop off children at Pre-arranged time.
 It’s more normal for the children for the other parent to pick up from home if this is possible.
 They can contact you regarding picking up and seeing your children only, choose one method, email, message, messenger etc.

 Messenger is good because you can put them into an ignore box and only go to it when you are calm enough to read what they’ve sent.

 Remember the order isn’t about the children, it’s about them staying away from you.

-if the children do see the narcissistic parent, it’s hard but do your absolute best to stick to the routine and the boundaries, it will not take long before you see the benefits of this for your children and yourself.
-If they don’t, either because the narcissist isn’t interested or safeguarding is too big, stay happy stay positive then the children will thrive.
+If the children do see the narcissistic parent, it’s hard but do your absolute best to stick to the routine and the boundaries, and it will not take long before you see the benefits of this for your children and yourself.
+If they don’t, either because the narcissist isn’t interested or safeguarding is too significant, stay happy, stay positive, then the children will thrive.